VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: VLRS-Bench

 \subsubsection{Verification of Pipeline}

 Following the automatic generation of QA pairs, we apply a three-stage verification pipeline to ensure the quality and reliability of VLRS-Bench.

 First, an automated filtering stage quantitatively evaluates each item based on fundamental criteria, including clarity, image relevance, and ambiguity, removing low-quality samples.
-Second, to mitigate single-model bias, the remaining items undergo multi-model cross-validation: a proposer model generates a design justification for each QA pair, which is then examined for logical consistency and factual correctness by a panel of distinct models.
+Second, to mitigate single-model bias, the remaining items undergo multi-model cross-validation: a proposer model generates a design justification for each QA pair, which is then examined for logical consistency and factual correctness by a panel of independent verification models.

-Finally, items that pass automated verification proceed to human expert review.
-A panel of remote sensing experts performs a sampling-based assessment, evaluating professional relevance, logical rigor, and ground-truth correctness.
-This verification pipeline ensures that only high-quality and reliable items are included in the final VLRS-Bench.
+Finally, items that pass automated verification proceed to a full human expert review.
+Starting from more than 6,500 generated candidates, automated filtering and cross-model verification retain 2,694 items.
+A panel of nine Ph.D.-level RS experts then reviews all retained candidates for professional relevance, logical rigor, visual grounding, and ground-truth correctness, removing 694 items and yielding the final 2,000-item benchmark.
+The full screening process from over 6,500 candidates to 2,694 retained candidates and then to 2,000 final items took three months and cost approximately USD 15,400.
+This verification pipeline ensures that only high-quality and reliable items are included in VLRS-Bench.